OPPORTUNITIES FOR WRITERS

 Contests and Submissions

-OREGON HUMANITIES CALL FOR SUBMISSIONS FOR “TURN”
+OREGON HUMANITIES CALL FOR SUBMISSIONS FOR “SETTLE”

 Oregon Humanities connects Oregonians to ideas that change lives and transform communities.
 More information about our programs and publications—which include the Conversation Project, Think & Drink, Humanity in Perspective, Public Program Grants, Responsive Program Grants, and Oregon Humanities magazine—can be found at oregonhumanities.org.
 Oregon Humanities is an independent, nonprofit affiliate of the National Endowment for the Humanities and a partner of the Oregon Cultural Trust.